Skip to content

 Things to consider

-• Colors that are not in RGB or CMYK color space (like HSB, LAB) will revert to Black
+• Colors not in RGB or CMYK color space (like HSB, LAB) revert to black

-• Adobe® Variables (like etc) will be removed form a text
+• Adobe® Variables (like <document_name> <current_date>) are removed from text

-• ‘Line’ Shapes are always exported as .pdf without Preflight warning
+• Line shapes are always exported as .pdf without a preflight warning